BenniN/CourseworkSEM/use-cases/use-case-4.md

-# USE CASE 4: Produce a population report.
+# USE CASE 4: Produce a population report

 ## CHARACTERISTIC INFORMATION